The vineyards of Provence: a bit of history

 THE PRODUCTION AREA OF THE CÔTES DE PROVENCE

 One of the main things to understand is that there are different types of Côte de Provence in France.
-In fact, there are eight different production areas in the wine region.
-Each region is different because of its geology and climate.
-That's why they produce different wines.
+In fact, there are eight different production zones in the wine-growing region.

 THE GRAPE VARIETIES OF THE CÔTES DE PROVENCE